citizensadvice/ruby-gem-strong_attributes/README.md

   # This is a shortcut for
   # attribute :numbers, StrongAttributes::Type::Array.new(type: :string)
+  attribute :numbers, :array, :string
+  # You can also use a positional argument to set the array type
-  attribute :numbers, :array, :string end
+  # attribute :numbers, :array, type: :string
+end

 Form.new({ numbers: %w[one two]).numbers # => ["one", "two"]